 Analyzing Walmart's Unusual Options Activity

-Shares of Walmart (NYSE:WMT) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $142.07.
+On Friday, shares of Walmart (NYSE:WMT) saw unusual options activity.
+After the option alert, the stock price moved up to $142.51.

 - Option Type: SWEEP